Maybelline Logo

 Maybelline Logo 1996-2002

-In 1996, the brand became part of the French concern L’Oréal.
-The designers changed the style of the logo, making the font smaller and making the letters bold.
-And to the word “Maybelline,” they added the name of the city of New York, where the headquarters was moved.
+In 1996, the brand became part of the French conglomerate L’Oréal.
+Designers updated the logo’s style, making the font smaller and the letters bolder.
+And to the word “Maybelline,” they added the name of the city of New York, where the headquarters were moved.

 2002 – 2019